godo0209/cs-app/docs/workflows.md

 ### 👤 Auth

-There are two diagrams, one for register process and one for login.
+There are two diagrams, one for `Register` process and one for `Login`.
 Although both processes end up having the same information about the user each one have a different flow to reach it.

 <img src="./Auth-diagram.svg"  alt="Auth diagram"  />

 ---
 ## 🎯 Actions

-The actions seen in the diagram are upload, download and send files.
-In the diagram send the nodes `Encrypt File` and `Decrypt File` make references to the actions upload and download files.
+The actions seen in the diagram are `Upload`, `Download` and `Send`.
+In the diagram `Send` the nodes `Encrypt File` and `Decrypt File` make references to the processes seen in the diagrams `Upload` and `Download`.

 <img src="./Actions-diagram.svg"  alt="Actions diagram"  />